Alexander Aircraft Company: Disaster

 By 1928, the company was having trouble meeting demand from its jury-rigged factory in Englewood.
 Operating from a small town enabled the company to evade fire and building codes, but there were rumours that Englewood would be annexed by nearby Denver and regulations would be enforced.
 The company directors began to prepare for a move to other cities while using the threat of leaving to extort concessions out of the town.

 Just before noon on 20 April 1928, a fire started in the shed where aircraft wings were coated with highly flammable cellulose nitrate 'dope.'
 A back room was crowded with seamstresses sewing fabric.
-All of the windows were high and barred, the walls and floors were soaked in the flammable chemical, as were the uniforms of the workers, with the only exits from the building in the doping room which opened inwards.
+All of the windows were high and barred, the walls and floors were soaked in the flammable chemical, as were the uniforms of the workers.
+The only exits from the building were in the doping room and opened inwards.
 The doping shed was engulfed in fire and explosions, the exits became crowded with fleeing workers, and eleven workers were burned alive.
 Many others were horribly burned.

 Both Alexander brothers and three other company officials were charged with voluntary manslaughter.
-But pleaded guilty to failure to provide sufficient means of escape, failure to have doors opening outward, failure to provide proper ventilation, and failure to provide proper sanitation in exchange for the manslaughter charge being dropped.
-They were fined $1,000 and given suspended 90-day jail sentences.
+They pleaded guilty to failure to provide sufficient means of escape, failure to have doors opening outward, failure to provide proper ventilation, and failure to provide proper sanitation in exchange for the manslaughter charge being dropped.
+They were fined a total of $1,000 and given suspended 90-day jail sentences.